 - We see a number of possible options and can’t decide which to choose;

 - We spend way too much time watching the news feeds on social media;

-- We have external pressures (from family, community) that pull us away at the wrong time.
+- We have external pressures (from family and community) that pull us away at the wrong time.